Kwame Brathwaite

-Kwame Brathwaite (born 1938) is an American photojournalist and activist known for popularizing the phrase "Black is Beautiful" and documenting life and culture in Harlem and Africa.
+Kwame Brathwaite (January 1, 1938 – April 1, 2023) was an American photojournalist and activist known for popularizing the phrase "Black is Beautiful" and documenting life and culture in Harlem and Africa.

 Life and work

-Kwame Brathwaite is a documentary photojournalist, born and brought up in New York City, to immigrant parents from Barbados, who chronicled the cultural, political, and social developments of Harlem, Africa, and the African diaspora.
-As a boy in the early 1950s he was enrolled School of Industrial Art (now the High School of Art and Design).
+Born Gilbert Ronald Brathwaite in Brooklyn on January 1, 1938 and brought up in the South Bronx, to immigrant parents from Barbados, who chronicled the cultural, political, and social developments of Harlem, Africa, and the African diaspora.
+His parents were Cecil and Margaret (Maloney) Brathwaite.
+As a boy in the early 1950s, he was enrolled at the School of Industrial Art (now the High School of Art and Design).
+He adopted the name Kwame in the early 1960s, a tribute to Kwame Nkrumah, the first leader of post-colonial Ghana.

 With his older brother Elombe Brath, Brathwaite founded the African Jazz Art Society and Studios in 1956 and Grandassa Models in 1962.

+In 2021, the Pérez Art Museum Miami acquired "Untitled (AJASS Model on Black Background)" (1970s/2019)," portraying a female model figure dressed in patterns resembling quilts created in African-American communities, such as those made at Gee's Bend, in Alabama.
+The artist is a major figure in the Black is Beautiful movement.

+Brathwaite died in Manhattan on April 1, 2023, at the age of 85.
+He was survived by his wife Sikolo (whom he married c.
+1966), his son Kwame Samori Brathwaite (known as Kwame Jr., born c.
+1974), and his daughter Ndola Carlest.